 Some of the natural folk remedies are listed here.
 There are many others.

 However, you should know that the government and the medical association advises that you should never treat yourself for cancer.
 Their counsel is that you consult a medical doctor (M.D.), and follow his advice explicitly.
 Not to do so, they say, could result in your death.

 Cancer is a systemic disease, affecting the entire body and caused by conditions in the entire person.
 So it cannot be treated by specifics.
 An entire change in one's way of life is required.

 For an in depth look at cancer prevention see "Tumors, Cancer - Part 2".

-For much, much more information on Cancer, see the author's book, Alternate Cancer Therapies (see order sheet).
+For much, much more information on Cancer, see the author's book, Alternate Cancer Therapies (see book store).